Here’s the richest person in Illinois, according to Forbes

-(NEXSTAR) – Can you name the richest person in your state?
+(NEXSTAR) — Can you name the richest person in Illinois?
 Unless you have a billion dollars in your bank account, we can promise it isn’t you.

 As of 2023, nearly every state has a billionaire resident, according to Forbes, which released its list of the wealthiest people in the U.S. for the first time since 2019 on Thursday.